Getting into the water can seriously improve your chances of success when you’re hunting or fishing.

 Aside from this, from a practical point of view, waders keep you dry, warm, and protected from anything nasty that might be lurking under the surface, such as leeches, sharp, rocky terrain, or any toothy fish with a grudge.

-As for the conditions, if you’re fishing in colder weather, or where the water temperature is on the chilly side, then look for neoprene waders.
+And speaking of, if you’re fishing in cold weather, or where the water temperature is on the chilly side, then look for neoprene waders.
 Or, waders that offer the option of layering up inside.

 It’s not one-size-fits-all here.
-The best surf fishing waders might not be the same as the best waders for river fishing.
+The best surf fishing waders might not be the same as the best waders for river fishing, or the best fly fishing waders.
 It’s about finding the right balance for your needs.

 Or, just buying more than one pair.